 - the date of the end of the time period

-- the account balance at the end of the preceding period, specifying the part of this balance that represents cash advances
+- the account balance at the beginning of the period

-- the date, description and value of each transaction that was made in the account during the period, unless the company attaches copies of receipts to the statement
+- the date, description and value of each transaction that was made in the account during the period.

 - the date and amount of each payment that has been made or of each sum that has been credited during the period